-Part of a lawyer's work is to conduct his client's case through me court, and to see that the client receives the benefit of every remedy or defense that he is entitled to have under the law and that he is warranted by the facts of his case.
-To perform such work fully and well, the lawyer must, first, be able to recognize from the story that is told him by his client, that the client is entitled to a right or to have relief from some wrong that has been done to him, or to the recovery of something that he has lost, or of which he has been deprived through some other person's act, neglect or failure.
-Equally as important, also, the lawyer must be able to recognize, from his client's story, the legal obligations and liabilities acquired through an intensive study of law.
-Centuries ago these rights and liabilities were not so numerous, but as the activities of the people have increased, so have rights and liabilities increased.
-Consequently today more study and greater time are required to gain the knowledge of law that is now necessary.
+Part of a lawyer's work is to conduct his client's case through the court and to see that the client receives the benefit of every remedy or defense to which he is entitled under the law and which is warranted by the facts of his case.
+To perform such work fully and well, the lawyer must first be able to recognize from the story told him by his client that the client is entitled to a right or to have relief from some wrong that has been done him or to the recovery of something he has lost or to something of which he has been deprived through some other person's act, neglect, or failure.
+Equally as important, the lawyer must be able to recognize from his client's story the legal obligations and liabilities as acquired through an intensive study of the law.
+Centuries ago these rights and liabilities were not so numerous, but as the activities of people increased, so have rights and liabilities increased.
+Consequently, today more study and greater time are required to gain the knowledge of law that is now necessary to the legal profession.

-No doubt at this point you are about to inquire what a right is, or what a liability is.
-A right is that which a person is entitled to have, or to do, or to receive from others, within the limits prescribed by law, something with which the law invests one person and respect to which, for his benefit, another, or perhaps all others, are required by the law to do or perform acts or to forbear or refrain from acts.

-A liability is an obligation, a duty, or a responsibility, that is imposed by law, and that may be enforced by an action or suit in the courts.
+No doubt at this point you are just about to inquire as to what a right or a liability is.
+A right is that which a person is entitled to have, to do, or to receive from others within the limits prescribed by law.
+A liability is an obligation, a responsibility, or a duty which is imposed by law and which may be enforced by an action or suit in the courts.

-When the lawyer decides what rights his clients has, or to what legal liabilities he is subject, then he must next determine how to get relief, for his client, or how to get the liability adjusted to the client's best advantage.
-It may be that, to get the benefit of the right, the recovery of specific property is necessary; or it may be that an adjustment in money, that is, an award of damages will be the only thing that will afford relief.
-Or it may be that it will require some act on the part of some other person to furnish the desired relief.
-Or it may be that some act then being done by a wrong-doer must be stopped.
-If the client is subject to a legal liability then the problem for the lawyer is to keep that liability within the bounds of law, or within limits that are justified by the facts and circumstances of the case.
-What step the lawyer must take to accomplish the desired result for his client is called the remedy if the client is the plaintiff, or the defense if the client is the defendant.
+When a lawyer decides what rights his client has or to what legal liabilities he is subject, then he must determine how to get relief for his client or how to get the liability adjusted to the client's best advantage.
+It may be that to get the benefit of the right, the recovery of specific property is necessary; it may be that an adjustment in money, that is, an award of damages, will be the only thing that will afford relief; it may be that it will require some act on the part of some other person to furnish the desired relief; or it may be that some act being done at the time by the wrong-doer must be stopped.
+If the client is subject to a legal liability, then the problem for the lawyer is to keep that liability within the bounds of law or within limits that are justified by the facts and circumstances of the cases.
+What steps the lawyer must take no accomplish the desired result for his client is called the remedy if the client is the plaintiff, and is called the defense if the client is the defendant.